NVIDIA/DALI/docs/advanced_topics.rst

   | This option is more flexible and accurate and takes into account that shard size for a pipeline
     can differ between epochs when the shards are rotated.
-- ``size`` – Displays the size of the shard for an iterator or, if there is more than one shard, the sum of all shard sizes for all wrapped pipelines.
+- ``size``: Displays the size of the shard for an iterator or, if there is more than one shard, the sum of all shard sizes for all wrapped pipelines.
-- ``last_batch_padded`` – Determines whether the data that is a remainder when the multiple of the batch size and the shard size consists of data from the next shard or is duplicated dummy data.
+- ``last_batch_padded``: Determines whether the data that is a remainder when the multiple of the batch size and the shard size consists of data from the next shard or is duplicated dummy data.